EthyMoney/mn-csa-website/README.md

 - `npm run docker-push` - This command will push the docker image to the repository you specify.
 Use your own image and repository name you specified when building the image.

 - `npm run docker-run` - This command will locally run the docker image you just built.
 Use your own image and repository name you specified when building the image.

+- `npm run nuke-labels` - This command will remove all labels from all configured Trello boards.
+Be careful with this one, it's irreversible!
+This can be handy to clean up labels that are no longer needed or to start fresh on your boards so your labels match the config file.
+Heads up, it deletes ALL labels, even ones not created by the application.

 ## Disclaimer